mindscan-de/BrightFlux/README.md

 Log-Analysis-Project-File
 * Introduce Project Files
 * Treat logs like data frames and use transformations on columns
-  * [LAPF] save the transformations and dataframe configuration to an analysis project file
+  * [LAPF] save the transformations and data frame configuration to an analysis project file
-* [LAPF] Logmessage Annotations
+* [LAPF] log message Annotations
   * [LAPF] save annotations to an analysis project file
-  * [LAPF] load annotations from analyis project file for a file
+  * [LAPF] load annotations from analysis project file for a file

 Swim lanes
-* Swimlanes are simply select statements
+* swim lanes simply are actually a select statement
-* Have swim lanes for different Components
+* have swim lanes for different Components
   * save swim lane configuration into an analysis project file